Ultimaker/Cura/README.md

 ``otool -l `which python` ``
 should contain *"cmd LC_VERSION_MIN_MACOSX ... version 10.6"*.

-The easiest way to install it is via [Homebrew](http://mxcl.github.com/homebrew/):
+The easiest way to install it is via [Homebrew](http://mxcl.github.com/homebrew/) using the formula from Cura's repo:
-`brew install --fresh https://github.com/downloads/GreatFruitOmsk/Cura/python.rb --universal`
+`brew install --fresh Cura/scripts/darwin/python.rb --universal`
 Note if you already have Python installed via Homebrew, you have to uninstall it first.